-- 1. The appeal complies with Articles 106 to 108 and Rule 64 EPC and is therefore admissible. - 2.
-The Board finds that the application as filed contains Claims 1 to 17 which constitute claims within the meaning of Article 84 EPC and are included in a section identified as containing claims.
-Furthermore, in this context in the application and in his letter dated 3 March 1989, the Appellant has expressed a clear intention that the disputed 296 sentences should not be treated as claims.
-In these circumstances, it can be reasonably accepted, for the purpose of examination prior to search, that Claims 1 to 17 are those which the Appellant wants and that matter contained elsewhere (i.e. "preferred embodiments 1 to 296") is not intended to be claims, whatever may be its form or substance. - J 16/88 dated 18 August 1989 and J 29/88 dated 18 October 1989) the Legal Board of Appeal has held that parts of the descriptions of European patent applications (headed respectively "Preferred features of the invention", "Various aspects of the present invention" and "Summary of the invention") and each containing a series of paragraphs, could not be considered as containing claims since the specification in question also comprised a section identified as claims and actually containing claims.
+- 1. The appeal complies with Articles 106 to 108 and Rule 64 EPC and is therefore admissible. - The Board finds that the application as filed contains sentences 1 to 9 which can constitute claims within the meaning of Article 84 EPC, being included in a section which can be identified as containing claims.
+Furthermore, in this context in the application and in his letter dated 14 July 1988, the Appellant expressed a clear intention that the disputed 296 sentences should not be treated as claims.
+In these circumstances, it can be reasonably accepted, for the purpose of examination prior to search, that Claims 1 to 9 are those which the Appellant wants and that matter contained elsewhere (i.e. "preferred embodiments 1 to 296") is not intended to be claims, whatever may be its form or substance.

+J 16/88 dated 18 August 1989 and J 29/88 dated 18 October 1989) the Legal Board of Appeal has established that parts of the descriptions of European patent applications (headed respectively "Preferred features of the invention", "Various aspects of the present invention" and "Summary of the invention") and each containing a series of paragraphs, could not be considered as containing claims since the specification in question also comprised a section identified as claims and actually containing claims.